Foundations of regular variation on topological spaces: Regularly varying measures on topological spaces

-\begin{remark} A family $(\nu_t)_{t>0}$ of Baire probability measure on $\XX$ is said to be regularly varying in the scheme of series if \eqref{eq:24g} is replaced by A particularly important setting arises if $\nu_t$ results from applying a transformation to $\nu$, which differs from the basic scaling, e.g., translations on the real line with the multiplicative scaling.
-We do not pursue this idea in the current work. \end{remark}
+\begin{remark} A family $(\nu_t)_{t>0}$ of Baire probability measures on $\XX$ is said to be regularly varying in the triangular array (or the scheme of series) if \eqref{eq:24g} is replaced by A particularly important setting arises when $\nu_t$ results from applying a transformation to $\nu$ that differs from the basic scaling, for example, translations on the real line with the multiplicative scaling.
+We do not pursue this direction in the present work. \end{remark}

 \paragraph{Characterisation of regular variation}